Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 Planning for Terraform

-• The inbound and outbound rules for our NSG
+• Security rules for our NSG (we’ll allow RDP access)

-Don’t worry if this seems like a lot – we’ll tackle each piece step by step in our Terraform configuration.
+Don’t worry if this seems complex—we’ll implement each component step by step in our Terraform configuration.

 Setting Up Our Terraform Configuration